gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/29.png)

-## 3. Modify the code of UIConfig.json
+## 3. Update UIConfig.json

-Fill in jpush_app_key, and set push_type to 1, indicating that Jiguang push notification is selected.
-Then fill in the values of app_id, app_secret, and product_key of the Gizwits application that is bound to Jiguang push notification.
+Set jpush_app_key, and set push_type to 1, indicating that Jiguang push notification is selected.
+Then enter the values of app_id, app_secret, and product_key of the Gizwits application that is bound to Jiguang push notification.

 ![iOS Push Notification](../../../assets/en-us/AppDev/AppFrame/ios/push/30.png)